rockycool000007/solid-sample/Src/Solid-TradeService/3.OCP/Readme.md

 ## Use simple Inheritance with virtual members in this sample

-- Make public methods virtual
+- Make public methods virtual                         => in DealService.cs class
-- Add some Factory Methods using virtual properties
+- Add some Factory Methods using virtual properties   =>